Australia’s Most Beautiful Paradise Islands

 Bruny Island surely offers a one-of-a-kind tropical experience without leaving your bank empty.

 Rottnest Island is home to over 63 amazing beaches, bays, and top spots.
 The island is located 19km off the Perth coastline in Western Australia.
 Rottnest Island is only 45-minute away from Hillarys Boat Harbour, north of Perth, and reachable via Rottnest Fast Ferries.
 If you’re on a tight budget, a free shuttle can be accessed from the centre of Perth that allows you to get your way to the ferry terminal at Hilarys.

-Rottnest Island has become more popular for tourist over the past decade because of the variety of things to do suited for all ages and all preference in the island, such as kayaking, snorkelling, diving, swimming and fishing.
+Rottnest Island has become more popular for tourist over the past decade because of the variety of things to do suited for all ages and all preference in the island, such as kayaking, snorkelling, diving, swimming and fishing with your favourite kayak fish finder.
 Rottnest is a real gem as it is a largely uninhabited island, filled with lush nature and crystal-clear waters, allowing you a great viewing experience of its magnificent reef, fish, turtles and dolphins.